-Developed from a derivative of opium, oxycodone is a prescription-only drug that’s prescribed to patients for relief from mild to serious pain.
+Developed from a derivative of opium, oxycodone is a prescription-only semi-synthetic opioid that’s prescribed to patients for relief from mild to serious pain.
 As with the other opiates and their derivatives that we treat, oxycodone is a powerful narcotic that can easily result in addiction if it’s not closely monitored or taken as ordered by your physician.

 Doctors that prescribe oxycodone warn their patients that they need to use the drug only as directed, and remember to keep their prescription in a safe place and out of the hands of anyone but the patient.

 Oxycodone Addiction is Serious